lsaravia/Neutral/ModelDescription.md

 11. *bioMin*	: Minimun biomass

+12. *clusters*  : Calculates number of clustes and maximun cluster (only for pomac)

 ### File.sed

 File used for initial conditions or to save the state of the system